 Coronavirus / COVID-19 Updates

 Wasps continues to provide safe access to all our studio buildings in line with Scottish Government guidance during the ongoing COVID-19 pandemic.
-We are aware of the possibility of localised lockdowns and would like to reassure tenants that we aim to keep your studio accessible for you to work in safely.
+Our highest priority is to provide access to our creative spaces for you to work in safely.
+Please be aware that we, like other organisations across the country, are obliged to adhere to the guidance provided by the Scottish Government.

 Tenants: find out how the Coronavirus pandemic affects you as a Wasps tenant here.

-We take the health and safety of our tenants, staff and partners very seriously and have been reviewing our preparedness to ensure we can continue to deliver the most effective service and support our tenants and staff during this time.
-Following updates to Government Guidance, Wasps will be permitting tenants to re-start workshops from Monday 26th October.
-We have created a set of Workshop Guidance to help tenants prepare to safely deliver workshops.
+We have created a Workshop Guidance to help tenants prepare to safely deliver workshops.
 You can find this guidance and more information here.
-In line with this guidance Wasps will also be permitting invited visitors to studio buildings whose visit is for the purpose of tenants' practice.
+In line with this guidance Wasps are now also permitted to allow invited visitors to studio buildings in Tier 3 or below whose visit is for the purpose of tenants' practice.
 Examples of these kinds of visitors would be clients, collaborators, buyers.
 Any visitors must also follow Tenant Guidance in place.
+Visitors are not permitted for buildings in Tier 4 regions.

 If you have any questions you can contact us: firstname.lastname@example.org